Uses of English verb forms: Present progressive

-This often contrasts with the present simple, which expresses repeated or habitual action (We cook dinner every day).
+This often contrasts with the simple present, which expresses repeated or habitual action (We cook dinner every day).
 However, sometimes the present continuous is used with always, generally to express annoyance about a habitual action:

 You are always making a mess in the study.

-Certain stative verbs do not use the progressive aspect, so the present simple is used instead in those cases (see above).
+Certain stative verbs do not use the progressive aspect, so the simple present is used instead in those cases.

 The present progressive can be used to refer to a planned future event:

 We are tidying the attic tomorrow.

-It also appears with future reference in many condition and time clauses and other dependent clauses (see below):
+It also appears with future reference in many condition and time clauses and other dependent clauses:

 If he's sleeping when you arrive, wake him up.

 I will finish the job while the children are playing.

-It can also refer to something taking place not necessarily at the time of speaking, but at the time currently under consideration, in the case of a story or narrative being told in the present tense (as mentioned above under present simple):
+It can also refer to something taking place not necessarily at the time of speaking, but at the time currently under consideration, in the case of a story or narrative being told in the present tense:

 The king and queen are conversing when Hamlet enters.

-For the possibility of a present subjunctive progressive, see English subjunctive.

 Present perfect

 The present perfect (traditionally called simply the perfect) combines present tense with perfect aspect, denoting the present state of an action's being completed, that is, that the action took place before the present time.
-(It is thus often close in meaning to the past simple tense, although the two are not usually interchangeable.)
+(It is thus often close in meaning to the simple past tense, although the two are not usually interchangeable.)
 It is formed with the present tense of the auxiliary have (namely have or has) and the past participle of the main verb.

 The choice of present perfect or past tense depends on the frame of reference (period or point in time) in which the event is conceived as occurring.
 If the frame of reference extends to the present time, the present perfect is used.
 For example: